- 11 Weeks Pregnant: Everything You Need To Know

 Plus, with the morning sickness and general gastric distress, you may not even feel like eating.
 In fact, during the first trimester, most pregnant women only gain about 3lbs.

 What you eat is far more important than how much you eat.
-For instance check out this well balanced pregnacy diet plan.
+Check out this book to find a balanced pregnacy diet plan.

 If you have not yet started taking prenatal vitamins, this is a good time to begin doing so; however, understand that supplements do not replace a healthy diet.